 Grow a beard, own a leather-bound ESV, sip some artisan coffee with a flat cap and a cigar, and your suddenly a Calvinist (extra points for Reformed tattoos).

-It’s ironic that popular blogger Tim Challies in the above trailer labels the Prosperity movement as the “Walmartisation of Christianity, driven by business principals” when the Reformed celebrity culture has adopted the same practise.
+It’s sadly ironic that celebrity blogger Tim Challies in the above trailer labels the Prosperity movement as the “Walmartisation of Christianity, driven by business principals” when the Reformed/Christian internet celebrity culture has adopted the same practise.
 Popular Reformed celebrities are the very selling point of this film!

-Such a phenomenon surpasses the Roman Catholic relic merchants of old and their practices of venerating saints because we have the open witness of the scriptures in a language we can understand!
+This modern phenomenon grievously surpasses the Roman Catholic relic merchants of old and their practices of venerating saints because we have the open witness of the scriptures in a language we can understand!
 What is our excuse?